strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 4. Click the **Create and attach** button.
 5. On the next screen click the **Next** button to set the environment variables.

-### Environmental variables
+### Add environment variables

-In the DigitalOcean App Platform there are global and component level environment variables.
-Strapi applications in production need global variables to set the database connection, and can use component level variables for secrets storage.
-Add the following variables to the global environment table:
+In the DigitalOcean App Platform there are App and Component-level environment variables.
+Strapi applications in production need App-level variables to set the database connection, and can use either Component or App-level variables for secrets storage.
+The following procedure is to add the database variables at the App level and store the Strapi secrets at the Component level.

+1. Add the following variables to the global environment table:

 | Variable name     | Value          |
 |-------------------|----------------|